 Living with chronic obstructive pulmonary disease can be difficult, especially during later stages of the illness.
 We know it can be equally challenging for caregivers, but you don't have to face the challenges alone.

 Hospice and palliative care provide an extra layer of support for managing the symptoms of COPD.
 They improve quality of life for patients and their families by addressing social, spiritual and practical issues.

-Flare-ups during end-stage COPD can lead to frequent hospitalizations and worries about the future.
+Flare-ups during end-stage COPD can result in frequent hospitalizations and worries about the future.
 Many times, patients and their families are under-supported during this time of need.

 Shortness of breath

 Patients with end-stage COPD often tell us that extreme dyspnea, or shortness of breath, contributes most to their distress and poor quality of life.
-We work hand-in-hand with doctors to manage dyspnea through:
+We work together with doctors to manage dyspnea through:

 - Oxygen therapy

 - Support and education for caregivers

 When treating symptoms associated with COPD, prescribing more medications is not always better.
 In fact, later in the disease process, medications that once provided relief from shortness of breath may no longer work, resulting in frequent hospitalizations.
 Choosing the appropriate COPD medication delivery system, the appropriate medications for symptom management as well as focusing on prevention of COPD exacerbations is well understood by palliative care and hospice providers.

 Patients with COPD have good days and bad days, but pain medication works best on a regular schedule to stay ahead of the pain.
 Palliative care and hospice providers have extensive experience managing pain associated with COPD.